The Native Memory tab displays native memory and native handle allocations that are still waiting to be deallocated.

 Menu options: collapse / expand trace

-•Collapse or Expand Trace simply shows and hides data item information, the same as using the or buttons
+•Collapse or Expand Trace simply shows and hides data item information, the same as using the

 Menu options: AddRefs & Releases, showing related COM objects